The engine of a vehicle has a combustion chamber where continuous explosions take place and as such the engine heats up very quickly.

 A blown fuse is no big deal and changing one does not cost a lot of money.
 If your car’s radiator fan is non-functional first check your car’s user manual and locates the fuse for the radiator fan.
 If the fuse is blown simply replace it and that should solve the issue for you.

 If the fan is not working even when the car is heating up there might be a problem with the wiring.
 You need to inspect all the wiring leading into and out from the radiator fan.
 It is possible that a wire has worn out due to heat and needs replacement.
 All you have to do is unplug the wires from the radiator and check their integrity by using a voltmeter.
 If both the wires positive and negative are transmitting 12 volts of electricity then they are fit.
 However, if there is any irregularity in the voltage supply then that means the wire is faulty and should be replaced.

-Similarly, if the wires are in perfect condition, you should inspect the relay that is tasked at supplying electricity to the wires.
+Similarly, if the wires are in perfect condition, you should inspect the relay, the task of which is to supply electricity to the wires.
 The relay is a small box-like structure that can wear out due to extensive use.
 Replace the relay and your fan should start working perfectly again.